miguel-a-calles-mba/serverless-policies/README.md

           WriteCapacityUnits: 1
 ```

-We use all the SIDs from the ServerlessBase policy and the base SID in the ServerlessDynamoDb policy.
+We use all the SIDs from the ServerlessBase policy and the base SID in the DynamoDbDeploy policy.

 ```json
 {